techthumb1/GNN-Drug-Drug-Interaction-DDI-Prediction/README.md

 Drug-drug interactions can lead to severe side effects or reduced efficacy in treatment.
 Predicting such interactions in advance is critical in drug development and personalized medicine.

-This project uses graph-based representations of biomedical entities and models their relationships using GNNs to accurately predict interactions.
+This project uses graph-based representations of biomedical entities and models their relationships using KGNNs to accurately predict interactions.
 It further visualizes these predictions using explainability techniques like PGExplainer and D3.js.

 ---